Shawn Phillip

 • Include active recovery days with low-intensity cardio or stretching.

 • Make rest a priority – your body needs time to rebuild and strengthen.
+Regular exercise, balanced with adequate recovery, is essential for long-term progress and overall well-being.

 5. Cool Down After Each Session